topmenu

 Over the years the philosophy of Bellanca has always been to incorporate the finest materials available as applicable to their purpose.
 For this reason you will find, by design, the assembly of many different materials in each aircraft.
 The design and manufacturing process is not duplicated by any other in the industry.
 The construction process, sometimes considered labor intensive and old fashioned, requires total personal craftsmanship at every level.
 The integrity is evident in the finished product.
 Bellanca heritage has for almost a century now produced the very finest in aviation products through its continued refinement in design, engineering and commitment in providing the very highest level of quality , detail and craftsmanship.

 The exterior design of the Super Viking consists of Dacron, aluminum, steel and fiberglass.
 Dacron is virtually everlasting and has received a lifetime rating by the FAA eliminating the repetitive requirements of annual puncture testing.
 Cared for properly and undamaged, it is likely you will never have to recover your Bellanca Super Viking.
 In fact you should pay extra attention if you are considering the purchase of one that has been recovered and the reason for it.
 After almost 45 years of use on the Super Viking, the integrity of the Dacron on the first Vikings manufactured have in most cases remained ageless.
 Unbeknownst to many, there are numerous advantages to the application of Dacron over mahogany and 4130 steel alloy tubing as opposed to the full monocoque design.
 In fact, Dacron is superior even to full composites in many ways.
 It is lighter, more flexible and absorbent to abrasions and stresses which often result in damage to other surfaces.
 Dacron will not dent and IS NOT VULNERABLE TO CORROSION AND CRACKING.
 It is relatively inexpensive to spot repair in comparison to that of other structures.
-Damage occurs only in extremely forceful mishaps.
+Damage occurs only in forceful mishaps.
 The factory craftsmen are available for repairs should a mishap occur.

 YOU ARE SURROUNDED BY A TUBULAR STEEL FUSELAGE.
 IT IS EXCEPTIONALLY STRONG AND PROVIDES THE PROTECTION OF A ROLL CAGE.
 The fuselage consists of military specification 4130 Chrome-Molybdenum steel tubing.
 The numeral depicts the alloy specification.
 The diameter and wall thickness however are varied throughout the airframe.
 The frame surrounding the cabin section of the fuselage, for example, is 1 ¼” diameter by .049 wall thickness.
 The strength of the remaining fuselage design far exceeds the requirements of handling the induced loads which will be experienced in its certification category.
 It is often referred to as overbuilt to the extreme in all structural areas.